-Contact Information Terri Messer 731-424-3520 tmesser@jscc.edu
+Contact Information Dr. Christy Young 731-424-3520 cyoung13@jscc.edu

 Students completing the Administrative Professional Technology Concentration will be prepared for a career as an office manager or an administrative or executive assistant.
 Students enrolled in the program will have the opportunity to work closely with experienced faculty to learn both office administration and management skills.